isidore/MobProgrammingBook/manuscript/080_Closing a mobbing session.md

 When we finish a mobbing session, we will run a retrospective to help us learn all we can from the session.
 There are many ways of running a retrospective.
 We are going to show you the most common way that we use.

-## Basic framework
+## Observation Retrospective Framework

 A basic idea for an observations retrospective is silently collect observations from each participants on sticky notes.
 The facilitator will then read out each of the observations while placing them on the whiteboard.
 The facilitator tries to group similar things near each other so that groupings and patterns can emerge.

-## The Explanation
+## Part 1: The Explanation

 You want a safe and fertile place in which to gather observations from your group.
-If the group has never done an observations retrospective before, you will want to take a moment to explain why you are doing this so that people will feel more comfortable and you will get more and better observations.
+If the group has never done an observation retrospective before, you will want to take a moment to explain why you are doing this so that people will feel more comfortable and you will get more and better observations.

-There are four parts to this explanation that I normally do:
+There are four parts to this explanation to do:

 1. Selective attention
 2. Expectation biases